What is Hip Arthroscopy?

 What is involved?

-Hip arthroscopy is done under general anaesthetic (GA).
+Hip arthroscopy is performed under general anaesthetic (GA).
 Three small (approx. 10mm) keyhole incisions are made allowing us to pass small camera’s and instruments.
-During hip arthroscopy, we can remove bits of loose cartilage, smooth down bone (that may be causing hip impingement) and repair labral tears.
-The procedure takes 1.5 to 2 hours and is usually performed as a day case.
+Once access is gained, the femoral head and acetabulum (socket) are viewed.
+The labrum is repaired if necessary.

 Although your hip will be sore post surgery, you shouldn’t experience any severe pain.
 You will be on crutches for 4 – 6 weeks (depending on what exactly was done during the arthroscopy) and won’t be able to drive for this period.
 As we do pull on the leg quite hard during the procedure (this is to enable us to get a good look inside the hip joint) there may be some numbness around the groin area but this should resolve in a few days, occasionally weeks.

 Good post-operative rehabilitation is key to a good outcome following surgery.
 Hydrotherapy is very effective in the first few weeks following surgery whilst you are still on crutches.
 A phased rehabilitation programme is commenced and the full recovery is around 3-6 months.

 Hip arthroscopy is a safe procedure with a low complication rate.
 The overall complication rate is around 4%.
 Complications include:

 - Infection – less than 1 in 1000 (antibiotics are given at the time of surgery to minimise the risk)